Tadii3108/movie-app/README.md

 OMDb API - For API generation

-## Prerequisites
-Live server in prefered IDE

 ## Setup instructions
 Clone the repo

-Live serve index.html file
+Live serve the index.html file in browser

 ## Factors considered when determining the technical & architectural choices
 For its technical aspects I used Javascript for its DOM manipulation capabilities to enable maximum dynamic architecture and integrations.